parsec

 parsec replied to parsec's topic in LabVIEW General

 I suspected as much.
 I think I have tried every combination of endpoint and context names possible with no success.
 I will probably have to change to TCP but it is a huge overhaul.
 I have even tried the following scenario: Crio has two stream readers listening with unique context and endpoint names.
 Two executables are made, each with hardcoded context and endpoint names to connect to one or the other stream reader on the Crio.
 Each executable successfully connects to its assigned stream reader on the Crio independently.
-Both executables running simultaneously fail to -
+Both executables running simultaneously fail to connect to the Crio readers. -

 Network streams - multiple windows executables to compact RIO target